rafa-diniz/Z-Tensor/README.md

 ## What's next

-- **Neural Compression:** Z-Tensor currently stores I-frames as raw pixels, but it is possible to compress I-frames with a neural network and store only their features, which take up much less disk space.
-Then, at decode time, we take those features and reconstruct the I-frames using the network.
-From there on, the pipeline works as usual, using the I-frames as reference for frame reconstruction.
+- **Neural Compression:** Z-Tensor currently stores I-frames as raw pixels, but it should be possible to compress them with a neural encoder instead.
+The encoder would turn each I-frame into a smaller quantized latent representation, which would be stored in the `.ztensor` file.
+Then, at decode time, a matching decoder network would reconstruct the I-frame.
+From there on, the pipeline works as usual, using the reconstructed I-frames as references for P-frame reconstruction.
-- **Discrete Cosine Transforms:** A DCT transforms the residuals into the frequency domain before quantization, the way JPEG and real-world video codecs do.
+- **Discrete Cosine Transforms:** A DCT transforms the residuals into the frequency domain before quantization, similar to the transform-coding stage used by JPEG and many video codecs.
 This would let the quantizer be smarter about which frequency components to discard.
 - **Adaptive Quantization:** instead of applying a fixed quantization step uniformly, Adaptive Quantization varies it spatially based on how human eyes work.
-JPEG and modern codecs also do this, and it would be neat to have this implemented.
+Modern codecs do this, and it would be neat to have this implemented.